buildspace/buildspace-projects/Solana_Pay_Store/en/Section_1/Lesson_3_Fetch_items_from_IPFS.md

 }
 ```

 Before we can use it, we'll need to create an API endpoint that can fetch our products from our "database".
-Create an `api` folder in the `pages` directory and add a file called `fetchProducts`:
+Create an `api` folder in the `pages` directory and add a file called `fetchProducts.js`:
 ```jsx
 import products from "./products.json"